 Just like public health and education, governments have a responsibility to provide public homes for those who need it.
 Because everyone, no matter their bank balance, should have a safe and secure place to call home.

-- Stop the sell-off of public land, to ensure this land is used for the benefit of the community (not property developers).
+- Stopping the sell-off of public land, to ensure this land is used for the benefit of the community (not property developers)